Communication protocols which change your life

 Software-Defined Radio (SDR) framework

 Traditional technology for telecom systems is based on signal processing techniques using hardware (HW) systems.
-Instead MBI has chosen an innovative approach by combining general purpose hardware with a software component, thus ensuring greater reconfigurability, increased flexibility to cope with new requirements, as well as considerably lower costs in all stages from pro typing, through production to operation.
+Instead MBI has chosen an innovative approach by combining general purpose hardware with a software component, thus ensuring greater reconfigurability, increased flexibility to cope with new requirements, as well as considerably lower costs in pro typing, production and operational phases.